CBSC73/pm566-fall2022-labs/HW2/Homework2.md

     ##  [5] "Lompoc"        "Long Beach"    "Mira Loma"     "Riverside"
     ##  [9] "San Dimas"     "Atascadero"    "Santa Maria"   "Upland"

+\#There are 12 unique towns

 \#Check variables for merging.
-There are 12 unique townnames.
-This matches with the 12 rows from the regional dataset. \#Merge data
+The 12 unique townnames match with the 12 rows from the regional dataset.

+\#Merge data

 ``` r
 hw2data <-merge(individual, regional_trim, by="townname" )